 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Last Updated on

-Along with the joys of pregnancy, comes the vast amount of knowledge required in order to stay healthy.
-Around the start of your second trimester, your uterus starts filling up with a yellow clear liquid.
-This is known as the amniotic fluid, and it surrounds the foetus inside the amniotic sac.
-It performs several functions, such as allowing free movement of the foetus, aiding lung development, maintaining a set thermal environment, and protecting against outside impacts and infections.
+Along with the joys of pregnancy comes the seemingly vast amount of knowledge required to stay healthy.
+Around the start of your second trimester, your uterus starts filling up with a yellow clear liquid, known as amniotic fluid.
+It surrounds the foetus inside the amniotic sac.
+It performs several functions, such as allowing free movement of the foetus, aiding lung development, maintaining a constant thermal environment, and protecting against outside impacts and infections.

 The baby in your womb is constantly swallowing the amniotic fluid and excreting it again as urine, thereby maintaining a constant volume of the fluid.
-Occasionally, this balance can get messed up, leading to an abnormal increase in the amount of amniotic fluid.
+Occasionally, this balance can be upset, leading to an abnormal increase in the amount of amniotic fluid.
 The amount of amniotic fluid is normally between 600 – 800 mL in the later stages of pregnancy.
 If the amount of amniotic fluid in your uterus exceeds 1.5 litres, you will develop a condition known as polyhydramnios.

 Is It Common to Have Polyhydramnios?

 The volume of amniotic fluid in the uterus increases gradually throughout your pregnancy, until around the 36th week, after which it decreases until delivery.
 Most cases are mild to moderate, but occasionally it can be very severe.
 Polyhydramnios is a rare condition, experienced by less than 1% of all pregnant women.